yegor256/takes/README.md

 This code starts a new HTTP server on port 8080 and renders a plain-text page on all requests at the root URI.

+> [!CAUTION]
-**Important**: Pay attention that UTF-8 encoding is set on the command line.
+> Pay attention that UTF-8 encoding is set on the command line.
+> The entire framework relies on your default Java encoding, which is not
+> necessarily UTF-8 by default.
+To be sure, always set it on the command line
+> with `file.encoding` Java argument.
+We decided not to hard-code "UTF-8" in
+> our code mostly because this would be against the entire idea of
+> Java localization,
-The entire framework relies on your default Java encoding, which is not necessarily UTF-8 by default.
-To be sure, always set it on the command line with `file.encoding` Java argument.
-We decided not to hard-code "UTF-8" in our code mostly because this would be against the entire idea of Java localization, according to which a user always should have a choice of encoding and language selection.
+> according to which a user always should have a choice of encoding and language
+> selection.
 We're using `Charset.defaultCharset()` everywhere in the code.

 ## Build and Run With Maven